A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Design and Development

 \subsubsection{Filename Standardization}

 Once segmented, each section was saved as its own PDF, and any repeated header, footer, or boilerplate content was removed when present.
-We standardized filenames to include the source type (e.g., OSHA, NIOSH, OEM), the document identifier, the section title, and the original page range.
-This naming convention ensures that each file is traceable back to its authoritative source and simplifies manual review, debugging, and alignment in downstream retrieval steps.
+We standardized filenames to include the source type, the document identifier, the section title, and the original page range.
+This naming convention ensures that each file is traceable back to its authoritative source and simplifies manual review, debugging, and alignment in downstream steps.